kakobtg/ChainOfProducts_project/DEPLOYMENT.md

 - Static IP addresses configured
 - Root/sudo access on all VMs
 - Internet connection for initial setup
 - If you only have 3 physical/host machines, you can still run by co-locating roles: put App+Group (VM2+VM4) on one VM, DB on another (VM3), and run clients from any machine (VM1) pointing to the App/Group IP.
+For the default SQLite setup, you only need VM1 (client) and VM2 (app+group+SQLite).

 ### Configure Static IPs on Kali (NetworkManager)
 Use `nmcli` (replace interface/connection names and IPs as needed):